Scope: what is chargeable: land transactions: is notification required? examples

 Mother gifts property worth £200,000 to her daughter for no monetary consideration.
 There is however a mortgage on the property of £180,000 at the date of the transaction and the daughter assumes responsibility for that mortgage.

-Stamp Duty Land Tax (SDLT) is due at the rate of 1% on that outstanding mortgage sum.
+Stamp Duty Land Tax (SDLT) is due on that outstanding mortgage sum.
 This transaction is notifiable.

 Husband wishes to transfer half of his only residential property worth £300,000 into his wife’s name.
 No cash changes hands but the property is subject to a mortgage for £200,000.

 As half of the property is being transferred, half of the mortgage debt is being taken over by the wife.